VinnieLasagna/my-rpg-website/docs/welcome.md

 :::warning

 Excuse the hot mess while this site is under construction.
-It it taking time for our team of highly-trained chimps in business suits to figure out the internet technologies.
+It is taking time for our team of highly-trained chimps in business suits to figure out the internet technologies.

 :::